Lake Garda itself is gorgeous but around the lake there are a few places where the natural beauty is particularly awe-inspiring.

 Dating back to the early 19th century, the villa is magnificent and the gardens too are exquisite.
 There are well maintained parks and wilder areas of olive groves, cypress and lemon trees...it's all wonderful.
 Views across the lake to the far off shores are unforgettable.

-Summer concerts held on the island are well worth attending if you love music.
+Summer concerts are occasionally arranged on the island and are well worth attending if you love music and are lucky enough to be in the area when they are held.
 The setting, combined with the fabulous music, makes these evenings truly enchanting.